scottish-pl-institute/splv/2026-glasgow/index.md

 ## Course Line-up

-This year we have **4 invited core courses**, one of which whom is an external guest speaker, to be announced in early 2026.
+This year we have **3 invited core courses**.
 We also have 6 contributed courses that will be running in parallel tracks.

 ### Core Courses

 __Introduction to Types and Lambdas__ by [Nachi Valliappan](https://nachivpn.me/) (University of Edinburgh)

 __Introduction to Model Checking__ by [Oana Andrei](https://www.gla.ac.uk/schools/computing/staff/oanaandrei/) (University of Glasgow)

 __Introduction to Category Theory__ by [Bob Atkey](https://bentnib.org/) (University of Strathclyde)

-__[Surprise Talk]__ by [_Exciting Guest Speaker_]

 ### Contributed Talks